FabioCanavarro/code-tracking/README.md

 - Home Page ✔️
 - Contact Us Page ✔️
 - About Us Page ✔️
-- Profile for each of the member in the About Us Page
+- Profile for each of the member in the About Us Page ✔️
+- Whats App Phone number redirect ✔️
+- Video ✔️
+- Faq ✔️
-- Ai Insight
+- Ai Insight based on data analytics

 ## Website
 Link: **https://agrobiosync.netlify.app/**